ezeksunday/Relational-Database-Design-for-TechNova-Solutions/README.md

 This project acts as a guide to basic SQL operations.
 It covers essential database management tasks, ranging from creating tables to indexing techniques.
 Each question presents a specific challenge, followed by the SQL code solution and a detailed explanation of the syntax and purpose.

 ## Project Goals
-- Design a Relational Database- : Create a well-structured database schema for TechNova Solutions.
+- **Design a Relational Database:** Create a well-structured database schema for TechNova Solutions.
-- Master Table Operations: Demonstrate proficiency in creating, altering, and dropping database tables.
+- **Master Table Operations:** Demonstrate proficiency in creating, altering, and dropping database tables.
-- Enforce Data Integrity: Implement various constraints (Primary Key, Foreign Key, Unique, NOT NULL) to maintain data consistency and validity.
+- **Enforce Data Integrity:** Implement various constraints (Primary Key, Foreign Key, Unique, NOT NULL) to maintain data consistency and validity.
-- Optimize Performance: Utilize indexes to improve query performance for common search operations.
+- **Optimize Performance:** Utilize indexes to improve query performance for common search operations.
-- Document SQL Practices: Provide clear, commented SQL code and explanations for each step.
+- **Document SQL Practices:** Provide clear, commented SQL code and explanations for each step.